homerfv/smtproo/README.md

 By default the SMTP server will listen on port 2525 and the web interface will listent on port 8080.

+Configure your application SMTP setting to ``localhost:2525`` and start sending test emails.

 To view/download received emails, open up browser and then hit ``http://localhost:8080``.

-By default you will be redirected to ``http://localhost:8080?dir=YYYYMMDD`` which dir value corresponds to current date.
+By default you will be redirected to ``http://localhost:8080?dir=YYYYMMDD`` which ``dir`` value corresponds to current date.
-Alternatively, you may change the value of dir paramter to view emails sent on other dates.
+Alternatively, you may change the value of ``dir`` paramter to view emails sent on other dates.

 If downloaded email is not rendering properly, you may need to override default JVM line.separator.